 Claire has over 15 years’ experience in Childcare and holds a Diploma of Early Child Education and Care.
 She recently completed her Certificate IV in Training and Assessment online with Open Colleges and understands the pressures of juggling family, full time work and online study.
-For the last six years she has enjoyed the life of a Family Day Care Educator, attending Bush Playgroups and library playgroups with the children in her care.
+Claire started out as an assistant at a childcare centre in St Kilda, transitioning from a financial services background 17 years ago, and has never looked back.
+Claire has been with Open Colleges for almost 3 years.
 Claire is a passionate advocate for Family Day Care and is looking forward to sharing her experience and knowledge with students.

 Eliana has over 25 years of experience within the Early Childhood Education industry.
 She has successfully undertaken senior roles within Long-Day Childcare Centres and in Out of School Hours Care services, having served in Directorial roles for some 15 years.